redis/redis-doc/topics/streams-intro.md

 However we may want to do more than that, and the **XINFO** command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.

-This command uses subcommands in order to show different informations about the status of the stream and its consumer groups.
+This command uses subcommands in order to show different information about the status of the stream and its consumer groups.
 For instance using **XINFO STREAM <key>** reports information about the stream itself.

 ```
 > XINFO STREAM mystream